What is the deadline for submitting the application?

 What should my Statement of Interest include?

 The Statement of Interest represents an opportunity to introduce yourself as well as your career aspirations.
 You should describe your research agenda, its connection to the Center’s mission, and the implications it may have for catalyzing innovative thinking or action in early childhood policy or practice.
 Include your leadership experiences as well as any additional relevant information about your background.
 Please be sure that when you describe your research topic and its connection to the Center, you include your research question along with the current status of your dissertation research.
 Provide a detailed description of the scope of the research you want to focus on in your fellowship year.

 What is the word/page limit for the Statement of Interest?
 Does the word limit include references, or can I include those in the endnotes?

 Each required section of the statement of interest is limited to 550 words or approximately 1 page per section.
-The optional section is limited to 250 words or approximately one-half page.
 Be sure to use clear, succinct language.
 The word/page limit does not include endnotes.